 The use of medical images as evidence in a court case has become a pre-requisite for cases constructed by personal injury, workers' compensation, and criminal attorneys.
 This digital evidence is subject to the same discovery standards as hard copy documents and photographs.
 As such, the attorney has to be prepared to share these digital images with opposing counsel as they prepare for trial.
-But since medical images are just compilations of electronic bits, subject to strict privacy law and only as good as the medical image viewer on which they are analyzed, medical images create a special transport and sharing challenge.
+But medical images are just compilations of electronic bits, subject to strict privacy law and are only as good as the medical image viewer on which they are analyzed.
+This presents a special challenge as it relates to transport and sharing of these medical images.

 If you’ve ever thought of sharing medical images or any other Protected Health Information (PHI) using Dropbox, you have probably asked yourself: "Is Dropbox HIPAA compliant for medical imaging."
 Dropbox is one of the most popular file sharing services and is on millions of desktop computers around the world.
 But just because you use it for many of your other tasks, does not mean you should use Dropbox for medical image storage.
 Here are 4 reasons to be careful when using Dropbox as your medical imaging solution...